Director Compensation in Japan: When Can You Change It?

 It’s customary to pay the current month’s compensation within that same month.

-In cases where director’s compensations are increased after the fourth month of the fiscal period, the increased amount is not considered an expense under Japanese tax law.
-For instance, if a corporation, whose fiscal year ends in December, increased the director’s compensation by 300,000 yen per month from September, the total amount of 1,800,000 yen (300,000 yen x 6 months from September to Feburary ) is not recognized as an expense under Japanese tax law.
+In cases where directors’ compensation is increased after the fourth month of the fiscal period, the increased amount is not considered an expense under Japanese tax law.
+For instance, if a corporation, whose fiscal year ends in December, increased the director’s compensation by 300,000 yen per month from September, the total amount of 1,800,000 yen (300,000 yen x 6 months from September to February) is not recognized as an expense under Japanese tax law.

 Similarly, when a director’s compensation is reduced, the difference between the pre-reduction and post-reduction amounts is not recognized as an expense under Japanese tax law.
 For example, if a company, which ends its fiscal year in December, decreases the director’s compensation by 300,000 yen per month from July, the total of 1.200,000 yen (300,000 yen x 4 months from March to June, counting from the fourth month after the start of the fiscal period) is not recognized as an expense under Japanese tax law.
 In other words, any excess portion is disallowed under tax law.